robertwtucker/kafka2scaler/README.md

 Before we can define the route, we need to add the Camel connectors we will be using with our system endpoints.
 Camel already has a connector build specifically for Kafka.
 For Scaler, we need to use a connector for one of the supported input methods and Camel has existing connectors for HTTP, JMS and RabbitMQ.
 We will use the HTTP connector based on version 4 of Apache's HTTP client.

 1. Using a text editor or Java development IDE, if you have one, edit the `build.gradle` file in the project's root directory.
-In the *dependency* section, copy duplicate the line that starts with *implementation* twice and modify the copied lines so that the section looks like the following:
+In the *dependency* section,  duplicate the line that starts with *implementation* twice and modify the copied lines so that the section looks like the following:

    ```
    dependencies {